envytools/envytools/docs/hw/fifo/intro.rst

 memory written by earlier commands.
 IB mode is described along with DMA mode in :ref:`fifo-dma-pusher`.

-NVC0 rearchitected the whole PFIFO, made it possible to have up to 3 channels executing simultanously, and introduced a new DMA packet format.
+NVC0 rearchitectured the whole PFIFO, made it possible to have up to 3 channels executing simultaneously, and introduced a new DMA packet format.

 The commands, as stored in CACHE, are tuples of: